verbb/formie/docs/developers/submission-workflow.md

 ## Guides

-- [Run PHP on Next vs when the form is finished](/guides/submissions-workflows/run-php-on-next-vs-when-the-form-is-finished) — Next vs last visible page, without stage/task events
+- [Run custom code on page submit or form submit](/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit) — page submit vs last visible page, without stage/task events
 - [Submission workflow and stages explained](/guides/submissions-workflows/submission-workflow-and-stages-explained) — why the pipeline exists, workflow modes in plain language, and how to choose an extension point
 - [Using submission workflow events](/guides/submissions-workflows/using-submission-workflow-events) — listeners without custom task or stage classes
 - [Adding a custom workflow task from scratch](/guides/submissions-workflows/adding-a-custom-workflow-task-from-scratch) — insert an ordered task into an existing stage